geomagpy/MARTAS/README.md

         $ nano /etc/martas/martas.cfg

 martas.cfg contains the basic MARTAS configuration data, definitions for broadcasting and paths.
 Details and descriptions are found within this file.
-The file is preconfigured during the installation process and does not beed to be changed.
+The file is preconfigured during the installation process and does not need to be changed.

 ### 3.2 Running the acquisition sytem